Go get a cup of tea. We need to talk.

 I don’t “go to church” these days.
-I work on Sundays.
 The rhythm of my family’s weeks doesn’t line up with Christian standard time.
 I often joke that I am a wild Christian because I don’t belong to any tradition or congregation.
 Truth is, I am a lonely Christian.
 I long for a community that gives a damn about my heart, my hope, and my health.
 I want a congregation to be a part of, to have a place, a home.
 But I don’t have that.

 I do have my friends.
-We gather in bars, coffee shops, and on twitter.
+We gather in bars, coffee shops, and on Twitter.
 We text, Vox, and Facebook each other.
 These are the people I believe with, hope with, and love with.
 This is the community I have, and I am grateful for it.
-Still, it is so chaotic and disconnected, my people offer company in the wilderness but no home for me to find.
+Still, it is so chaotic and disconnected, my people offer me company in the wilderness but no home for me to find.
 I don’t want to be ungrateful for the amazing people I know, but the reality is I still carry my wounds and my hurt and my longing for a place.
 It’s not their fault; it’s how I am broken right now.

-So here I am, a wild, hurting believer, unsure of how the Holy Ghost shows up and were I may find grace.
+So here I am, a wild, hurting believer, unsure of how the Holy Ghost shows up and where I may find grace.
 Here I am, bloody from my time with the church.
 Here I am, wounded yet still trying to walk the Way.

 I lay myself out on the table for you to see that you may know me, wounds and all, hurts and bitterness.
 You need to know that there are those of us who walk wounded.
-I am not the only one with stories of hurt from church.
+I am not the only one with stories of hurt from the church.
 I am not the only one cast aside, abused in some way.
 There are stories worse than mine, more painful and bloody.
-In the wilderness you will find lots of these stories.
+In the wilderness, you will find lots of these stories.
 These stories and our efforts to heal are what knit us together as a tribe.
 A tribe of wild, wounded believers just begging to be seen, acknowledged, and embraced by the communities you boast of.

 So what will you do with us?
 What will you do with me?
-You are the church; will you to treat me like a mistress to use and abandon?
+You are the church; will you treat me like a mistress to use and abandon?
 Will you add to my war stories?
 Will you leave me alone with my wild tribe?
 Or will you be grace, prove that love wins, hold out acceptance and love, and even come out into the wilderness to and set for us a table, even in the midst of our pain?
 I can’t tell you what to do, how to love.
 I won’t presume too.
 I respect you far too much.
 You have heard my hurt, and you must wrestle with these questions just as I do.
 You have your own hurts, your own wounds.
 Maybe you’re not that far from the wilderness.
 I can’t speak for you.
 I can only share with you where I hurt, and offer to listen as you share your hurts with me.
 This is how trust works.

 I hope you enjoyed your tea.